BitcoinBabesMIA/BitcoinBabesMIA/README.md

 - 👋 Hi, I’m @BitcoinBabesMIA
-- 👀 I’m interested in designing and developing applications on the bitcoin network
+- 👀 We are interested in designing and developing applications on the bitcoin network
-- 🌱 I’m currently learning about lightning network
+- 🌱 We are currently learning about lightning network
-- 💞️ I’m looking to collaborate on open source design solutions
+- 💞️ We are looking to collaborate on open source design solutions
-- 📫 You can reach me on Twitter! @BitcoinBabesMIA We are a community of female bitcoiners that meet weekly on Twitter Spaces to discuss Bitcoin related topics (core, lightning, sidechains, layer 2 solutions, privacy and security).
+- 📫 You can reach me on Twitter! @BitcoinBabesMIA
+- We are a community of female bitcoiners that meet weekly on Twitter Spaces to discuss Bitcoin related topics (core, lightning, sidechains, layer 2 solutions, privacy and security).

 <!---
 BitcoinBabesMIA/BitcoinBabesMIA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.